 - 5. The aim is to give weight to the views and priorities expressed by the local community whilst respecting the Policy GA1 allocation and the aspirations of the Council and developers.
 Accordingly, the Plan sets out: - A shared vision for the Neighbourhood Area (already endorsed by all parties through the Concept Framework). - Key development principles for comprehensive and integrated development, respectful of local village character and providing benefits for existing and new communities. - Planning policies to be taken into account in the determination of planning applications, with a particular focus on the importance of a comprehensive landscape led approach which draws inspiration from the local area. - Priority projects as identified by the local community in consultation (where appropriate) with statutory bodies. - A framework for partnership working between EHC, developers and the local community. - 6.
-The Neighbourhood Plan will be subject to review to ensure that it responds to changes over time and if necessary, policies and development guidelines will be revised.
+The Neighbourhood Plan consists of a Written Statement (this document) and a Policy Map.
+It will be subject to review to ensure that it responds to changes over time and if necessary, policies and development guidelines will be revised.